 - Diet and exercise

 - A history of smoking

 - Gastrointestinal problems like Crohn’s disease or ulcerative colitis

 Colorectal Cancer Treatment

-At UMass Memorial, you get high level care and attention from a whole team of experts.
-We offer accurate diagnosis and work with you to plan the most effective treatment with:
+At UMass Memorial, you get high-level care and attention from a whole team of experts.
+We provide accurate diagnosis and work with you to plan the most effective treatment with:

 We work to get you back to your life as smoothly and as quickly as possible with treatment options like minimally invasive colorectal surgery.
 Minimally invasive surgery means our surgeons operate with smaller incisions, which often means less pain and a faster recovery for you.